 Folder Management and Naming Conventions

-To make classification work, you must put a consistent file management process in place.
-Straying from these practices will impede your ability to reuse parts through classification.
-These two essential classification techniques will help you find parts faster.
+Classification requires a consistent file management process.
+Straying from these practices will impede the reuse of parts through classification.
+These two essential classification techniques will help engineers find parts faster.

 - Folder Management

 Folder management starts with creating a hierarchy of folders based on either previous projects or types of parts.
 It’s important to determine what makes the most sense within a particular data storage environment.